You will find answers here to the most frequently asked questions on EasyRide.

 Please note: this night supplement is only valid when using EasyRide.
 When you purchase tickets via the usual channels such as SBB Mobile or SBB Preview, the night supplement will not be charged automatically and must still be purchased separately.

 Yes, you can also use EasyRide for boat trips in the GA travelcard area of validity.

 We will also be adding the following payment methods at a later date:

 EasyRide needs your tracking data (GPS) in order to record your journey correctly and charge you the right price for the route you are travelling.
 If you close the app or leave it running in the background during your journey, the travel tracking function will only work if your tracking service is always activated.

 EasyRide pinpoints your location each time you open the app to find your next station, when you are checked in during your journey and a few minutes after you check out so that it can calculate the right price based on your destination.

 When you register for EasyRide, your SwissPass personal data and the stored payment data are saved.
 To determine your route, the app captures your location and activity data based on motion sensors during the journey.

-The recording of your travel data starts when you check in to EasyRide and ends 5 minutes after completion of the check-out process.
+The recording of your travel data starts when you check in to EasyRide and ends a few minutes after completion of the check-out process.